Khatron Ke Khiladi 9: Bharti-Harsh, Zain & Others Leave For Argentina; Is Vivian Participating?

 Is Vivian Dsena Participating In KKK 9?

-Since Vivian Dsena too, was seen boarding his international flight at the same time as the contestants, many assumed that he too, might be the part of the show.
+Since Vivian Dsena too, was seen boarding his international flight at the same time as the contestants, many assumed that he too might be the part of the show.
 It has to be recalled that he was already part of KKK 7.
 Apparently, the actor later clarified the confusion and wished the contestants good luck!
 (In pic: Ridhima Pandit's Instagram story)

 Indian Idol 10 Judge Neha Kakkar Trolled For Crying; Shares The Memes & Hits Back At Haters!